AlinVieru/nhs-ae-delays-analysis/README.md

    - `Year Month (Display) = FORMAT(ae_working_set[MonthDate], "MMMM/yyyy")`

 ### Dashboard
- -Built the dashboard visuals to answer the question
+ - Built the dashboard visuals to answer the question

- -KPI cards for headline totals and rate
+ - KPI cards for headline totals and rate

- -Monthly trend charts for attendances and delays per 1,000
+ - Monthly trend charts for attendances and delays per 1,000

- -Scatter plot comparing attendances vs 12+ delays to test the relationship
+ - Scatter plot comparing attendances vs 12+ delays to test the relationship

- -Added reference lines and a trend line to support the conclusion
+ - Added reference lines and a trend line to support the conclusion

- -Calculated the correlation coefficient (r) between monthly total unplanned attendances and monthly 12+ hour delays,and displayed it.
+ - Calculated the correlation coefficient (r) between monthly total unplanned attendances and monthly 12+ hour delays,and displayed it.

- -Set interactions to keep the dashboard stable
+ - Set interactions to keep the dashboard stable

- -Clicking a month updates KPIs
+ - Clicking a month updates KPIs

- -Cross-filtering between the main charts is disabled to avoid charts collapsing
+ - Cross-filtering between the main charts is disabled to avoid charts collapsing

 ### Summarised what the visuals show and the overall takeaway: